|

 Giants Cave

 Giants Cave is an adventure cave with torches and helmets provided on arrival.
-Negotiate vertical ladder climbs and rock scrambles, tight spots and gigantic chambers, natural cave floor and constructed walkways for more than half a kilometre in the 86m deep cave.
-It’s located a 15 minute drive south of the Margaret River town centre.
+Negotiate vertical ladder climbs and rock scrambles, tight spots and gigantic chambers, natural cave floor and constructed walkways for more than half a kilometre in the 86m deep cave – Just a heads up, kids under 6 years old are not permitted for safety reasons, so it’s best to head out to one of the other caves if you’ve got any little ones running around.
+It’s located a 15 minute drive south of the Margaret River town centre, so it’ll be nice and close if you stay in Margaret River!

 More info here!

 This article was originally published on Perth Is Ok.
-Perth Is OK is Western Australia’s biggest independent digital community with over 400k highly engaged followers across multiple platforms.
-With someone hashtagging #perthisok every 30 seconds, Perth Is OK is a great guide to Western Australia, powered by the people of Western Australia.
+Perth Is OK is Western Australia’s biggest independent digital community with over 1 million highly engaged followers across multiple platforms, with someone hashtagging #perthisok every 30 seconds, Perth Is OK is a great guide to Western Australia, powered by the people of Western Australia.
+This blog has been updated by Australia’s South West on 18/08/2025.

 About the Author